Metropolitan District Homeowners’ Rights Task Force

 Truth in Leasing Disclosures

-by Friend of justice, 5 months ago
+by Friend of justice, almost 2 years ago

 In the first Task Force meeting, Brian Matise, suggested a practical methodology to disclosure the actual cost of purchasing a home in a Metropolitan District.
 Consider requiring Truth in Leasing type disclosures Plus a supplemental disclosure actual remaining principal, interest and bond interest rate to maturity.